gamparth/ImageChanger/README.md

 # ImageChanger

-#Introduction:-
 GUI software for single image manipulation

-#Installation :-
+## Getting Started
+These instructions will get you a copy of the project up and running on your local machine

+### Prerequisites
+1.Python 3.6
+2.PyQt5

-  If you have already installed Python 3.6 , PyQt5 than direct run ImageChanger.py
+If you have already installed above tools than direct run ImageChanger.py python3 ImageChanger.py otherwise install them first and than run ImageChanger.py